MEAL CHARGE POLICY

 Students who do not have money to pay for meals during meal service will still be provided with a meal and the appropriate meal cost will be charged to the student's account.

-The Food Services Department will notify you of your student's negative balance with a prepayment reminder, phone call or letter sent via USPS.
+The Food Services Department will notify you of your student's negative balance with a prepayment reminder, phone call, text or letter sent via USPS.
 Money for charged meals is due and payable upon notification.
 Payments can be made as follows:

 The online payment system also allows families to conveniently pre-pay for meals, set up low balance reminders and monitor student meal accounts as needed.
 Meal Pre-payments can also be taken care of at each school cafeteria or Food Services Office.